 Academy of Fine Arts in Zagreb was founded in June 1907 as the Royal College of Arts and Crafts, with a structural statute and a scientific basis.
 Lectures were first held at the Painting Department, Sculpture Department, and Pedagogical Drawing Department (for future teachers).
 The Academy’s first professors included Robert Frangeš Mihanović, Rudolf Valdec, Robert Auer, Oton Iveković, Bela Čikos Sesija, Menci Clement Crnčić, and Branko Šenoa.
 Its ateliers were constructed according to a design by Herman Bollé, and the courtyard building of the former National Maternity Hospital was adapted for teaching purposes.

 The institution’s name has changed several times.
 In 1941, it was renamed to Academy of Fine Arts in Zagreb, becoming an integral and constituent unit of the University of Zagreb in 1980.
 Today, the headquarters of the Academy are situated in the considerably renewed and reconstructed buildings in its original location, the courtyard and park at Ilica 85.
-Classes are also held at Jabukovac 10, at Zamenhoffova 14, and in the subsidiary facilities at Zagorska 16.
+Classes are also held at Jabukovac 10, at Zamenhofova 14, and facilities at Ilica 83.

 Numerous prominent artists have been teaching at the Academy since its very beginnings, which makes its history inseparable from the history of visual arts in Croatia.